PsyTechPro/NFL_2025/README.md

 # NFL_2025 — Baseline Machine Learning Model for NFL Score Prediction

-This repository contains an baseline machine learning (ML) dataset and modeling example for predicting NFL game scores using team-level offensive and defensive stats.
+This repository contains a baseline machine learning (ML) dataset and modeling example for predicting NFL game scores using team-level offensive and defensive stats.

 The project was created to support learning, comparison, and experimentation with supervised ML methods applied to real-world sports data.
 It is intentionally framed as a **baseline**, not a production system or optimized betting model.